 About the estate:

-Philippe Castéja produces a classic Pauillac in style and form, which has gained considerably in definition and precision in recent years.
-The wine also ages remarkably well, retaining a profile that is very typical of the great wines of the Médoc, combining integrity and precision.
-Prices remain very affordable.
-We are delighted with the consistency and excellent quality of the latest vintages.
+Philippe Castéja produces a Pauillac of classic style and structure, which has gained considerably in definition and precision in recent years.
+The wine also ages remarkably well, retaining a profile that is very typical of the great Médoc wines, combining integrity and precision.
+Prices remain very reasonable.
+We are delighted by the consistency and excellent quality of the most recent vintages.

 James Suckling